Coming Together 2017 : Conference & Community Event

 The conference will provide the latest information, tools, and knowledge in the treatment field.
 Professionals from medicine, law, social work, and education will be joined by outstanding national experts and spokespersons in a full day of presentations and workshops.

-In 2004 Tony committed a home invasion armed robbery, and was ultimately sent to prison for two years in 2007.
-Tony began rebuilding his life’s purpose while he spent two years in prison.
-After paroling prison on December 13, 2008, he started living out his dream, with his addiction behind him.
+In 2004 Tony was sent to prison for two years.
+It was there that he began rebuilding his life’s purpose.
+After being released in 2008, he started living out his dream, with his addiction behind him.

 Today, Tony is a changed man, and inspires so many to live their life with purpose.
-Tony has dedicated his life, to bringing awareness around the country, describing how dangerous prescription pill and heroin abuse are, as well as advocating a shift in thinking towards current addiction-recovery processes.” -http://www.tonyhoffmanspeaking.com/about-me/#bio
+Tony has dedicated his life, to bringing awareness around the country, describing how dangerous prescription pill and heroin abuse are, as well as advocating a shift in thinking towards current addiction-recovery processes.

 When: Tuesday, October 24th.
 Doors open at 6:30 pm, Program begins at 7pm.